topolvm/pvc-autoresizer/docs/maintenance.md

 ### Update written versions

-Once we decide the versions we are going to upgrade, we should update the versions written in the following files manually.
+We should also update the following files.

 - `README.md`: Documentation which indicates what versions are supported by pvc-autoresizer
 - `Makefile`: Makefile for running envtest